harsh0620/snippetsCpp-Sublime/README.md

 # snippetsCpp README

-A collection of code snippets for competitive programmers, written in C++ for vscode.
+A collection of code snippets for competitive programmers, written in C++ for Sublime.

 Many times this happens in competitive programming competitions that you've figured out an algorithm for the solution of the problem, which happens to be a standard algorithm.
 How helpful would it be to have snippets for commonly used concepts/algorithms in competitive programming in that situation, to provide you an edge over fellow competitors as using snippets will improve your accuracy, speed and hence rank!

-This repository provides extension for vscode editor which enables vscode users to use c++ coding snippets of algorithms while doing competitive programming.
+This repository provides extension for Sublime editor which enables Sublime users to use c++ coding snippets of algorithms while doing competitive programming.

 ---